Ave Kludze

-Ave K. P. Kludze Jr. is a Ghanaian American aerospace engineer and civil servant, specializing in complex systems engineering and design.
+Ave K. P. Kludze Jr. is an American aerospace engineer and civil servant, specializing in complex systems engineering and design.
 He is a senior NASA Spacecraft Systems Engineer.

-Life
+Early life and education

-Kludze was born in Hohoe, in the Volta Region of Ghana, the son of Anselmus Kludze, a legal reformer who served as a Justice of the Supreme Court of Ghana.
-He arrived in the United States in the late 1980s with only a high school diploma from the Adisadel College in Cape Coast, Ghana and 'A' levels from Swedru Secondary School.
-Shortly after his arrival in the United States, he enrolled at Rutgers University where he set out to pursue a bachelor's degree in electrical engineering.
-He went on to complete a master's degree in systems engineering at Johns Hopkins University, followed by a PhD in systems engineering at George Washington University.
+Kludze was born in Hohoe, in the Volta Region of Ghana, the son of Anselmus Kludze, a legal reformer who served as a Justice of the Supreme Court of Ghana and Comfort Brempong who worked with the Bank of Ghana.
+He grew up in Dansoman-Sahara, a suburb of Accra.

-After graduation, he contemplated a return to Ghana to pursue an interest in the development of various solar gadgets and merchandise, including solar freezer, solar air conditioning, solar water heater, solar lamps, etc. He believed strongly that, for Africa to develop, it must use its natural resources and incorporate technologies that benefit the continent.
-He considered the sun to be a natural resource and its use may be of great benefit to the continent.

-Kludze, who grew up in Dansoman-Sahara, a suburb of Accra, made a name for himself as a young genius, who was fascinated with science at an early age; he had a reputation for questioning almost everything, and also for his unusual domestic scientific experiments and thinking.

 His love of science began at an early age; his parents once remarked that they were fearful to leave him at home in case he dismantled the radio.
 At friends’ houses, he would take apart their televisions to see how they worked.
 By his own admission, Kludze's fascination with aviation began with a trip to the airport in Accra as a young boy.
 His father had intended him to become a lawyer but supported him regardless in his ambitions.

+He emigrated to the United States in the late 1980s with only a high school diploma from the Adisadel College in Cape Coast, Ghana and 'A' levels from Swedru Secondary School.
+Shortly after his arrival in the United States, he enrolled at Rutgers University where he set out to pursue a bachelor's degree in electrical engineering.
+He went on to complete a master's degree in systems engineering at Johns Hopkins University, followed by a PhD in systems engineering at George Washington University.